srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 title: Deep Neural Network for MNIST Handwriting Recognition
 ---

-I finally got my hands dirty in the recent hype around deep learning by building my own deep neural network.
-It consists of a variable number of layers and supports convolutional layers.
+I finally found some time to enhance my neural network to support deep learning.
+The network now masters a variable number of layers and is capable of running convolutional layers.
 The architecture is generic, extendable and tries to mimic its biological model, the brain.

 ![_config.yml]({{ site.baseurl }}/images/dnn_mnist-logo.png)